tomivais/Final_project_V-is-nen/Final_project_vite/README.md

   You need to have a json server to run it.
-You need to start a server for the project e.g.: json-server --watch db_studies.json --port 3000, json-server --watch user_db.json --port 3001.
+You need to start a server for the project: json-server --watch db_studies.json --port 3000, json-server --watch user_db.json --port 3001.
 In addition to this, you need to start the application on any port.
 You would just need to download: npm install.
 Then run the application: npm run dev.

+  You can log in: example@gmail.com password:1234.

   // db_studiess: Generated studing data with Colap